-17. Annual Evaluation of the Board, its Committees and Individual Directors was carried out for FY 2022-23.
+A formal evaluation of the performance of the Board, it's Committees, the Chairman and the individual Directors was carried out for FY 2022-23.
 Led by the Nomination and Remuneration Committee, the evaluation was carried out using individual questionnaires covering, amongst others, composition of Board, conduct as per company values & beliefs, contribution towards development of the strategy & business plan, risk management, receipt of regular inputs and information, codes & policies for strengthening governance, functioning, performance & structure of Board Committees, skill set, knowledge & expertise of Directors, preparation & contribution at Board meetings, leadership, etc.